bobalazek/yawa-api/README.md

 This is the API for our app

+## Getting started

+- Install dependencies with `npm install`

 ## Commands

-- Run: `npm run start:dev`
-  - That will the development server.
-You can view the docs on <http://localhost:3000/api-docs>
+- `npm run start:dev` - this will start the development server.
+You will be able to view the docs on [http://localhost:3000/api-docs](http://localhost:3000/api-docs)

+### Database

-- Run: `npm run typeorm:generate-migration src/database/migrations/{CamelCasedMigrationName}`
-  - That will create a new diff migration.
+- `npm run typeorm:generate-migration src/database/migrations/{migrationNameLowerCase}` - this will create a new diff migration.
 It will take your current database schema and compare it to the schema you want, depending on your models
-- Run: `npm run typeorm:run-migrations`
+- `npm run typeorm:run-migrations` - this will run the migrations on the database
+- `npm run cli database:insert-seed-data` - this will enter the seed data
-  - That will create run the migration on the database
+- `npm run typeorm:drop-schema` - this will drop the database schema

-## TODO

-- Before pushing to production, it would probably be good to validate that all ejs and yaml files are valid?